 When cannabis extracts are exposed to hydrogen gas, the hydrogen atoms attach to the carbon atoms in the THC molecule.
 This “saturates” the molecule and makes it more stable.
 The end result is a compound that is more resistant to oxidation and degradation.

-The hydrogenation process alters the chemical structure of THC.
+Also, the hydrogenation process alters the chemical structure of THC.
 This means that instead of the double bonds found in THC, hydrogen atoms are attached to the carbon atoms.
-This makes HHC THC less psychoactive than THC.
+This makes HHC less psychoactive than THC.

 Does HHC Get You High?

 There is no consensus on the potency of HHC.
 Some people say that it is very potent, while others claim that it is not potent at all.
-This confusion can be explained by understanding the manufacturing process of HHC.
+This confusion can be explained by understanding HHC's manufacturing process.

 Effects Of HHC